-Windows 10 has a dedicated troubleshooter that detects and fixes the various device adapter problems.
+Windows 10 has a dedicated troubleshooter that diagnoses and troubleshoots the various device adapter errors.
 Therefore, first, we recommend you to run a Bluetooth troubleshooter.

-To run the troubleshooter, navigate to settings > Update & security > Troubleshoot > Additional troubleshooters, and then run Bluetooth troubleshooter.
+To run the troubleshooter, navigate to the Windows settings > Update & security > Troubleshoot > Additional troubleshooters, and then run Bluetooth troubleshooter.

 Once you’ve finished this, then you can proceed to the following steps in order to reinstall the Bluetooth driver.

-- First of all, click the start menu and search Device Manager, and then click the Device Manager in the search result to open it.
+- First of all, click the start menu button and search Device Manager in the search box.

-- In the Device Manager, find the Bluetooth device, and then click the dropdown arrow button to list all the drivers.
+- In the Device Manager, find the Bluetooth device and click the dropdown arrow button to list all the drivers.

 - Right-click the Bluetooth adapter, and then select Uninstall Device.